adamblondon01/dbworkload-demo/README.md

 ## General Setup

 1. Create key pairs for each region you are using for your single region and mult-region clusters.
-So you want to setup 1 key pair for each of the 3 regions you’ll be using.
-I would suggest us-east-1 (North Virginia), us-east-2 (Ohio) and us-west-2 (Oregon)
+Create 1 key pair for each of the 3 regions you’ll be using.
+I would suggest us-east-1 (North Virginia), us-east-2 (Ohio) and us-west-2 (Oregon) .
+Use the default of RSA and .pem if you are using a Mac and download each .pem file to your Mac for later use.

 2. Create a non-public S3 bucket where you will put your table data files that you generate with dbworkload.
 You’ll later import these data files into your tables using the SQL IMPORT INTO command.
 I suggest you create the S3 bucket in the same region as the single region database cluster.
 Note down which region your choose for later usage.
 (Note: Fabio’s dbworkload github mentions doing this by using a web server on your application node.
 With the latest versions of CRDB (I used version 24.2.2) this no longer will work if you have a large number of data files to import.)
 Copy your bucket's URI; select the 'Copy S3 URI' button in the upper right corner of the S3 bucket screen.

 3. Create an IAM policy to allow you to upload, download and access an S3 bucket.
 After you press the 'create policy' button select the JSON tab on your upper right.
 You'll want to use the JSON below as your template.
 Only alter the Resource section.
 You can see that I have 6 entries which are for 3 S3 buckets.
 Remove my entries and create yours as follows: For each S3 URI, which you copied earlier, create 2 entries; one that ends with a __/*__ and one that doesn't.
 Make sure each entry starts with __arn:aws:__  And don't forget a comma at the end of each entry except for the last one.
 Then click the 'Next' button in the lower right, enter your policy name, and create your policy.

 ```